Skip to main content

 Turn on Your Air Conditioner

-When it comes to relief from allergies at home, it doesn’t get much simpler than cranking up the AC.
+Another very simple at-home tip to reduce allergy symptoms is cranking up the AC.
 While opening your window for some fresh air is great, it can also let pollen and other irritants into your home, which could trigger your allergy symptoms11.

-If you have a central air conditioning unit, using it all year round may well help with your allergies, as it dehumidifies the air to filter out aggravating particles12.
+If you have a central air conditioning unit, using it all year round may well help with your allergies, as it dehumidifies the air and filters out aggravating particles12.

 During the warmer months, relying on AC instead of opening all your windows could ease your symptoms in two ways.
-First, by preventing allergens from getting into the air in your home during the peak pollen season, and secondly, dispersing them when they do.
+First, by preventing allergens from getting into the air in your home during the peak pollen season, and secondly, filtering them out them when they do.

 Try Nasal Irrigation